oslo-project/oauth2/docs/pages/reference/main/sendTokenRequest.md

 # sendTokenRequest()

-Sends a request to the token endpoint as defined in [RFC 6749 section 3.2](https://datatracker.ietf.org/doc/html/rfc6749#section-3.2).
+Sends a request to the token endpoint as defined in [RFC 6749 §3.2](https://datatracker.ietf.org/doc/html/rfc6749#section-3.2).
 Returns the JSON-parsed response body on successful responses and throws a [`OAuth2RequestError`](/reference/main/OAuth2RequestError) on error responses.
 Can also throw one of the exceptions from the global `fetch()`.

-See [RFC 6749 section 4.1.2.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2.1) for a full list of error messages.
+See [RFC 6749 §4.1.2.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2.1) for a full list of error messages.

 ## Definition